ffund/run-my-experiment-on-geni-blog/2017-03-31-basic-home-gateway-services-dhcp-dns-nat.md

 <p>If you visit this link, you’ll see a brief description of the profile.
 Click “Next”.
 On the following page, you’ll see a diagram of your experiment topology, and on the left you’ll be asked to select the “Cluster” on which you want your experiment to run.
 For this experiment, you'll be asked to select <b>two</b> clusters, and they should be two <b>different</b> ones!
 The website host will be on one cluster, and the rest of the hosts will be on the other.</p>

-<p>This experiment can run on any pair of two different clusters.
+<p>This experiment can run on any two of the following clusters: Utah, Wisconsin, Clemson, Emulab, APT.
 However, since CloudLab is a shared resource, on some occasions the cluster you select might not have enough available resources to support your experiment.
 The status indicator next to each cluster tells you roughly how heavily utilized it is at the moment - green indicates that there are not many users, orange means heavy load, and red means that it is almost fully utilized.
 You are more likely to be successful if you choose a cluster with a green indicator.</p>

-<p>After you select two clusters, you can leave the "Name" field blank, or give your experiment a name - it’s your choice.
-Also make sure your "Project" is selected.
-Then, click "Next".</p>

-<p>On the last page, you’ll be asked to set the duration of your experiment.
-At the end of this duration, your resources will be deleted automatically - so make sure to give yourself enough time to finish.</p>

-<p>You can leave the start date/time on this page blank if you are ready to work on the experiment right now.</p>

-<p>When you have made all your choices, click "Finish" to ask CloudLab to reserve resources according to your configuration.</p>

-<p>Once you have successfully instantiated a profile, it will still take some time before your resources are ready for you to log in.</p>
+<p>Make your selections for the rest of the options, then continue to request resources.
+Once you have successfully instantiated a profile, it will still take some time before your resources are ready for you to log in.</p>

 <p>As your resources come online, you’ll see their progress on the CloudLab experiment page.
 Once each host in your experiment is "green" and has a "✓" icon in the top right corner, it is ready for you to log in!</p>

-<p>For <i>most</i> CloudLab experiments, you can log in with the terminal in the CloudLab web portal or using a terminal application that is installed on your laptop or PC.
-For this experiment, however, you should use the terminal in the CloudLab web portal.
-Right-click on each node in your topology, and open a shell on the CloudLab web portal.</p>
+<p>Use a terminal application installed on your laptop or PC (not the terminal in the CloudLab web portal) to log in to each node in your topology.</p>

 </div>
 <br>